Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-06.md

 - cards
 - other features...

-## Making your Own Framework
+## Making your Framework

 Study the frameworks above.
 Look at what they offer.
-You will make your own framework!
+You will make your framework!

 ## After Class

-Your goal is to create your own CSS Framework.
+Your goal is to create your CSS Framework.
 This will be a stylesheet that has all of the base styles that you might use in any project.

 You can emulate the features in the frameworks above.
-Look at the ideas these contain, implement them in yout framework with your own ideas.
+Look at the ideas these contain, implement them in your framework with your ideas.

 Get started by downloading the starter code:

 https://github.com/Make-School-Labs/css-framework-starter).

 Copy this repo above.
-It contains a single html file.
-You will add a stylesheet that styles contents of this file.
+It contains a single HTML file.
+You will add a stylesheet that styles the contents of this file.

-The HTML file contains a range of typeical elements that you will see in any web site.
+The HTML file contains a range of typical elements that you will see on any web site.
 The stylesheet you create should style these things so they look better than the default styles!

 What's in the markup?